orvpagadua/SQL-Project-Awesome-Chocolates/README.md

 5. Which shipments had under 100 customers & under 100 boxes?
 Did any of them occur on Wednesday?

 ## HARD PROBLEMS
-👉 These require concepts not covered in the video

 1. What are the names of salespersons who had at least one shipment (sale) in the first 7 days of January 2022?
 2. Which salespersons did not make any shipments in the first 7 days of January 2022?